Mark Owuya

-Mark Aloysius Opoya Owuya (born 18 July 1989) is a Swedish former professional ice hockey goaltender.
-He most recently played for the Utah Grizzlies of the ECHL.
+Mark Aloysius Opoya Owuya (born 18 July 1989) is a Swedish professional ice hockey goaltender who plays for Wings HC Arlanda in the HockeyEttan.
 He formerly played for KHL Medveščak Zagreb, a member of the Kontinental Hockey League.

 Playing career

 Owuya began playing junior hockey with Djurgårdens IF in the 2005–06 season when he began playing with the U18 team.
 The following season Owuya played with both Djurgården's U18 and J20 team and also played most of the games with the Djurgården's J20 team in the 2007–08 season.
 While Stefan Ridderwall joined team Sweden for the 2008 World Junior Ice Hockey Championships, Owuya made his Elitserien debut on 3 January 2008, against Brynäs IF.
 He was loaned out to Mälarhöjden/Bredängs IK during the 2007–08 winter, and was also later loaned out to Almtuna IS for the entire 2008–09 season.

 Owuya was also on loan during the 2009–10 season, first to Örebro HK and later Mora IK.
 In the 2010 pre-season, Owuya was moved up to Djurgården's senior team, to compete with goaltender Stefan Ridderwall to be the first choice in the goal.
 Ultimately, Owuya played in 32 out of 55 games in the 2010–11 Elitserien season, with a 2.18 goals against average and league-best save percentage of .927.
 He also played in all of Djurgården's seven playoff games, with a 1.66 goals against average and a .924 save percentage.

+Following a ten year retirement, Owuya came back on August 7, 2026, signing for HockeyEttan club Wings HC Arlanda.